happykhan/microreact-cookbook/README.md

 # Welcome to the Microreact Cookbook

 This is a *cookbook* for Microreact.
-Available at https://happykhan.github.io/microreact-cookbook/
+Available at https://happykhan.github.io/microreact-cookbook/ or https://microreact-cookbook.netlify.app/

 ## About Microreact